AdobeDocs/advertising.nl-NL/help/search-social-commerce/tools/conversion-metrics-upload-to-google.md

 1. Klik in het hoofdmenu op **[!UICONTROL Search]> [!UICONTROL Tools] >[!UICONTROL Conversion Upload Setup]**.

 1. Schakel het selectievakje in naast **[!UICONTROL Upload Conversions to Google Ads]**.

+1. (Adverteerders die zaken doen in de Europese Economische Ruimte (EER) of het Verenigd Koninkrijk (VK); facultatief) Als u van gebruikers in de EER en het VK toestemming hebt gekregen om hun gegevens voor reclamedoeleinden te uploaden, dan selecteer de controledoos naast **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
+If left unchecked, we will send consent status as UNSPECIFIED for the user data sent to [!DNL Google Ads] for advertising purposes.]**

 1. Klik op **[!UICONTROL Save]**.